plan-systems/design-docs/proof-of-correctness.md

     - Like general purpose channels, each ACC must designate a parent ACC, and so on, all the way up to the _reserved_ [root ACC](#Root-Access-Control-Channel).
     - Multiple channels can name the _same_ ACC as their parent ACC, allowing a single ACC to conveniently manage permissions for any number of channels.
     - ACCs also are the vehicle for key distribution, where a channel owner "sends" a newly issued private channel to each member with access, using their public key.
-2. **Reserved channels** are specialized channels used by the system to internally carry out commuinity governance and member administration.
+2. **Reserved channels** are specialized channels used by the system to internally carry out community governance and member administration.
     - Reserved channels specify root-level information and permissions, namely admin and member records.
-    - Entries in these channls must meet additional security/signing requirements and serve prescribed purposes.
+    - Entries in these channels must meet additional security/signing requirements and serve prescribed purposes.
-    - Because reserved channels have nuanced specificaitons, they do not solely rely on ACCs for access controls.
+    - Because reserved channels have nuanced specifications, they do not solely rely on ACCs for access controls.
     - The number, purpose, and use of these channels can be expanded to meet future needs.
 3. **General purpose channels**, alas, are the system's primary service deliverable, comprising most channels in **C**.
     - When a new channel is created, the creator (and hence owner) specifies a "protocol descriptor", a string directing client UIs to consistently interpret, handle, and present channel entries in accordance with the expectations associated with the channel's protocol.
     - Each channel also names a governing access control channel ("parent ACC").
-A channel's parent ACC is chraged with returning a permission level for any given member `UUID`, allowing  nodes in **C** to independently carry out [channel entry validation](#channel-entry-validation).
+A channel's parent ACC is charged with returning a permission level for any given member `UUID`, allowing  nodes in **C** to independently carry out [channel entry validation](#channel-entry-validation).
     - General purpose channels are either:
         - **community-public**, where channel entry content is encrypted with the latest community key, _or_
         - **private**, where entry content is encrypted with the key identified by **e<sub>hdr</sub>**`.ContentKeyID`.